Type: Full-time; Exempt

 - Follows the event and communications activities of other MSF sections with the goal of sharing ideas, best practices, materials and/or exhibits.

 - May attend relevant MSF-wide Public Event meetings.

 - May be called upon to assist with public events campaigns in the field.

 III.
 Supervisory Responsibilities:

-Manages five senior-level non-supervisory employees (HRO’s) with hiring authority, who manage crucial network partnerships, training and outreach.
-Is responsible for the overall direction, coordination, and evaluation of these employees.
-Also directly supervises one supervisory employee (HR Associate) who supervises two assistants and an active pool of volunteers.
+Manages one or more staff consisting of paid interns, volunteers, and/or Work-Study students.
 Carries out supervisory responsibilities in accordance with the organization's policies and applicable laws.
-Responsibilities include interviewing, hiring, and training employees; planning, assigning, and directing work; appraising performance; rewarding and disciplining employees; addressing complaints and resolving problems.
+Responsibilities include interviewing, hiring, and training intern or volunteers; planning, assigning, and directing work; appraising performance; rewarding and disciplining employees; addressing complaints and resolving problems.

 IV.
 Extent of Public Contact

 Regularly represents MSF to public event partners (academics, officials of medical and other professional associations, schools; event venues, conference coordinators).
 Within MSF-USA, interacts with office staff, Board of Directors, and aid workers to stay abreast of MSF issues and to identify participants in the Speakers Bureau.

 V. Physical Demands

 While performing the duties of this job, the employee is required to sit for long periods and to concentrate on work, including typing, and turn out heavy volumes of work accurately, within the context of a moderately noisy office with many interruptions.
 Must be able to proofread own work accurately so that only minor corrections are needed on an infrequent basis.